 This consideration depends on your unique needs.
 If you plan on cutting regular metal sheets, a unit with a cutting thickness of ½” will be sufficient.

 Keep in mind that you want the most optimal duty cycle for your projects.
-Don’t spend too much on a unit that has the performance to spare, but don’t limit yourself in terms of future project needs.
+Don’t spend too much on a plasma cutter that has the performance to spare, but don’t limit yourself in terms of future project needs.

 Also, make sure that you will be able to use consumable economically to keep your running costs as low as possible.
 Low-quality models tend to deplete consumables at a faster rate.